-Pauline Roche, a freelance writer and broadcaster about charity digital, gives her top ten tips for people who've just taken on responsibility for digital in their charity.
+Ten tips for people who've just taken on responsibility for leading digital work in their charity.
+By Pauline Roche, a freelance writer and broadcaster.

 When I was growing up in the West of Ireland in the 1970s, a new company started called Digital Equipment Corporation.
 It became known locally as ‘Digital’, and 600 people worked there when it opened.